 This financial report is designed to provide a general overview of COSC's finances and to show accountability for the funds it receives.
-Questions about this report or requests for additional financial information should be directed to Michael Moriarty, Chief Financial Officer (860-515-3760).
+Questions about this report or requests for additional financial information should be directed to Michael Moriarty, Vice President for Administration & Chief Financial Officer (860-515-3760).

-GRANT THORNTON LLP 75 State St #13 Boston, MA 02109
+GRANT THORNTON LLP 75 State Street, 13th Floor Boston, MA 02109